vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 Matsyas, people, 196, 496.

-Matter, see prakṛti and bhūtāni; cf. mätrā.
+Matter, see prakṛti and bhūtāni; cf. mātrā.
 Maujavata, epithet of Soma, 169.
 Mazdaku, 615, 616.

 Mead, 172, 624, and sce madhu.
 Mcal, as a sacrifice, 270, 360, 361.
 Meat eating, in Vedic India, 191, 192.
-Medhätithi Kāṇva, Apri hymn of, 165.
+Medhātithi Kāṇva, Apri hymn of, 165.
 Medhyatithi, seer, 227.

 Mediation, sacrifice as mode of, between